yonasnat/tapin-uw/README.md

 Set Up Instructions*:
 1. Download the project
+2. Open the project in an IDE (VS Code is best)
-2. Open Terminal
+3. Open Terminal
-3. If Firebase is not downloaded on Mac:
+4. If Firebase is not downloaded on Mac:

    a.
 Run: curl -sL https://firebase.tools | bash